iashyam/iashyam/README.md

 # Hello World!

-My name is __Shyam Sunder__ and I am a Physics Student in St. Stephen's College, New Delhi.
+My name is __Shyam Sunder__ and I am studing Physics at St. Stephen's Coleege, New Delhi.

 I have interest in Programming since my college and from last year I am enjoying it very much.